 Mexico/Oaxaca: Most municipalities in the southern Mexican state of Oaxaca refuse to honor DST.
 This is an ongoing dispute with their federal government and may change.
 These Oaxacan DST exceptions are not documented and thus are NOT reflected in the OnTimeZone.com data.

 Central American countries including Belize and Guatemala which are on Mexico's southern border, do not observe Daylight Saving time.
 Thus, in the Summer time (DST), there is a time transition between Mexico and it's southern neighbors - reflected in light blue on the map.
 The next time zone to the south is the Central/Eastern time zone border between Panama and Costa Rica.
 Because neither observes DST, the time transition at their border is year‑round and remains drawn in magenta.
 So during DST, departing that that portion of Central America north of Panama you jump forward an hour no matter whether you are heading north into Mexico, or south into Panama.

-Caribbean and Central American islands (we concern ourselves only with those in the Eastern and Atlantic time zones) typically do not observe DST, though changes in observation are not rare.
-Cuba currently observes DST.
+Caribbean and Central American islands (we concern ourselves only with those in the Eastern and Atlantic time zones) have a mix of DST observance, and the situation sometimes changes with little notice.
+Cuba, the Bahamas currently observe DST.
 As of this writing the Cayman Islands are studying a possible shift to observe DST.
 The Turks and Caicos Islands have their own erratic relationship with DST, scroll down a little to get the latest.